dlbewley/guifreelife-src/content/blog/Autoscaling-OpenShift-Workloads-with-Custom-Prometheus-Metrics.md

  - monitoring
 ---

 Kubernetes enables the automated scaling of applications to meet workload demands.
-Historically only memory and CPU consumption could be considered in scaling decisions.
-Now scaling can be based on nearly anything using custom metrics.
-Read on to learn how the Openshift Custom Metric Autoscaler Operator and KEDA allows you to scale based on the dimensions that are important to your business.
+Historically only memory and CPU consumption could be considered in scaling decisions, but the OpenShift Custom Metrics Autoscaler operator and KEDA remove that limitation.
+Read on to learn how OpenShift enables auto scaling based on the metrics that are important to your business.

 <!--more-->